 ■ Curriculum.
 The South Texas College of Law Houston curriculum is structured to allow every student to take courses corresponding with the subjects tested on the Texas Bar Examination.
 Moreover, the content of those courses is designed to teach the knowledge and skills both to qualify you for the practice of law in Texas and to get you ready to take the bar exam.

 ■ Bar PreView.
 You may take the Bar PreView course in your last semester of enrollment.
-This course, required for some students but open to all, allows you to lengthen your time preparing for the bar exam by reviewing some of the material tested on the bar exam and by giving you an opportunity to practice the skills essential for success on that exam.
+This course, required for some students but open to all, allows you to lengthen your time preparing for the bar exam by reviewing some of the key material tested on the bar exam and by giving you an opportunity to practice the skills essential for success on that exam.

 ■ BARBRI Discount.
 BARBRI is the leading provider of bar exam preparation courses in the nation, and the law school has an arrangement with BARBRI allowing all graduates to take the BARBRI bar prep course at a substantially discounted price.

 ■ Bar Review Workshops.
-After you graduate and while you are studying for the bar exam, the law school’s Office of Academic Success and Professional Achievement offers series of workshops that parallel and support your bar exam preparation by teaching test-taking skills and strategies specific to the bar exam and by providing many opportunities to practice those skills and to receive feedback on your work.
+After you graduate and while you are studying for the bar exam, the law school’s Office of Academic Success and Professional Achievement offers a series of workshops that parallel and support your bar exam preparation by teaching test-taking skills and strategies specific to the bar exam and by providing many opportunities to practice those skills and to receive feedback on your work.

 The next section describes the format and content of the Texas Bar Exam effective with its February 2021 administration.